Teaching The Game

 - How do you teach your players to move without the ball?

 - Is it organized and coordinate or random and varied?

 - How much do players have to remember vs. how much are they learning?

 So many coaches spend a lot of time worrying about how to defend certain actions without really taking into consideration the players in those actions.
 How we defend a team’s worst player is just as important as how we defend a team’s best player.

 - Is the action a scoring action?

-- Are the offensive player(s) in the action able to score in a variety of ways?
+- Do the offensive player(s) in the action have the ability to score in a variety of ways?

 - Is it better to stick with our principles even if it allows the action to occur or should we go away from our principles to prevent the action?